This is how many further coronavirus cases there were in Crawley this weekend

-The number of coronavirus cases in Crawley increased by 321 over the weekend, official figures show – and one more death was recorded.
+The number of coronavirus cases in Crawley increased by 299 over the weekend, official figures show.

-There was also one more coronavirus death recorded over the weekend in Crawley.

-The dashboard shows 218 people had died in the area by November 22 (Monday) – up from 217 on Friday.
+The dashboard shows 218 people had died in the area by November 29 (Monday) – which was unchanged from Friday.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in Crawley.